chocolatey-community/chocolatey-packages/automatic/msys2/README.md

 It features a package management system to provide easy installation of packages, Pacman.
 It brings many powerful features such as dependency resolution and simple complete system upgrades, as well as straight-forward package building.

-## Package parameters

-- `/InstallDir` - Path to installation directory, by default msys will be installed in `Get-ToolsLocation`.
-- `/NoPath`     - Do not add msys installation directory to system PATH.
-- `/NoUpdate`   - Do not automatically update with Pacman according to the [official instructions](https://msys2.github.io).

-Example: `choco install msys2 --params "/NoUpdate /InstallDir:C:\your\install\path"`

-## Notes

-- MSYS2 itself will not be installed again on updating or reinstalling the Chocolatey package.
-Instead, the existing MSYS2 will be updated with Pacman.
-Manually delete the installation folder to force complete reinstallation.
-- **If the package is out of date please check [Version History](#versionhistory) for the latest submitted version.
-If you have a question, please ask it in [Chocolatey Community Package Discussions](https://github.com/chocolatey-community/chocolatey-packages/discussions) or raise an issue on the [Chocolatey Community Packages Repository](https://github.com/chocolatey-community/chocolatey-packages/issues) if you have problems with the package.
-Disqus comments will generally not be responded to.**

 ### Ruby integration

 This package can be used with [ruby](https://chocolatey.org/packages/ruby) package to provide native building environment for gems.